-"Rating Services" means each and every one of the nationally recognized rating services that shall have assigned ratings to any Bonds Outstanding as requested by the Board, and which ratings are then currently in effect.
+"Rating Services" means the nationally recognized rating services, or any of them, that shall have assigned ratings to any Outstanding Series 2023A Bonds as requested by or on behalf of the Board, and which ratings are then currently in effect.

-"Record Date" means the fifteenth (15th) day (whether or not a Business Day) of the calendar month next preceding each Interest Payment Date (and any redemption date) or such other day as may be determined in the applicable Supplemental Indenture.
+"Record Date" means, with respect to any Interest Payment Date for the Series 2023A Bonds, the 15th day (whether or not a Business Day) of the calendar month next preceding such Interest Payment Date.

-"Redemption Price" means, with respect to any Bond, the Principal thereof plus the applicable premium, if any, payable upon the date fixed for redemption or such other redemption price as shall be specified for such Bond in a Supplemental Indenture.
+"Redemption Price" means, with respect to any Series 2023A Bond, the amount payable upon the date fixed for redemption.